jordanknapp00/Playlist-Manager/README.md

-# Playlist Manager (v0.3 alpha)
+# Playlist Manager (v1.0)

 Playlist Manager is a program designed to organize all the songs on your playlist.
 Playlist Manager makes creating a playlist easier and quicker than doing it through a streaming site's interface.
-It will eventually allow exporting a ```.txt``` file.
-There are a handful of sites out there that can import playlists into Spotify, Pandora, etc. from a ```.txt```.
-Thus Playlist Manager will eventually allow you to create playlists on those sites without having to deal with their slow, clunky interfaces.
+Bands, albums, and songs can be added, categorized with metadata including tags, and queried to make managing your playlist easy no matter how many songs it has.
+Data can be exported in a variety of formats, including ```.xlsx``` and ```.csv``` for creating spreadsheets and ```.txt``` files that can be imported into sites such as [TuneMyMusic](www.https://www.tunemymusic.com) or [Soundiiz](https://soundiiz.com).
+These sites will then allow you to import your playlist into a wide variety of streaming sites.

+Playlist Manager makes it easier than ever to create a playlist with thousands of songs, without having to deal with streaming sites' clunkly and slow interfaces.

 ## Current Features